lanl/benchmarks/doc/sphinx/03_vibe/vibe.rst

 .. code-block:: bash

-   intel-classic/2021.2.0 intel-mpi/2019.9.304 cmake/3.22.3
+   intel/2023.1.0 cray-mpich/8.1.25

 ..

-Using openmpi/3.1.6 also works.
 To build for execution on a single GPU, it should be sufficient to add the following flags to the CMake configuration line

 .. code-block:: bash